ucl-exoplanets/TauREx3_public/CONTRIBUTING.md

 Some rules:

 -   Tests must be quick (in the order of seconds)
--   No [extra]{.title-ref} files should be included.
+-   No extra files should be included.
 Instead have the unit test generate them on the spot.

 Coding conventions